This post may contain affiliate links. Please read my disclosure and privacy policy.

 Preheat the oven to 325ºF and lightly grease an 8-inch baking pan.
 Press a piece of parchment paper into the bottom of the pan to help remove the brownies easily later.

 In the bowl of a 12-cup food processor, add the ripe avocado, eggs, coconut sugar, almond butter, cocoa powder, vanilla extract, baking soda, and salt.
-Secure the lid and start processing until the batter looks smooth.

-avocado brownie batter in baking dish
+avocado brownie batter spread in a lined pan.

-Store leftovers in an airtight container in the fridge for up to 5 days, or in the freezer for up to 3 months.
+They should keep well in the fridge for up to 5 days, or in the freezer for up to 3 months.

 Can you taste the avocado?

 If you are super-sensitive to the flavor of avocados (like I am) I do think you can taste it on your first bite.
 It’s less noticeable when the brownies are cool.
 If you take a second bite, the flavor goes almost unnoticed.
 (My husband says he can’t taste it at all in this recipe.)
-To hide the avocado flavor even more, you can add 1/4 cup of maple syrup to this recipe for a sweeter-tasting result.

 Can you use a different sweetener?